banked/jobs/software-engineer-in-test-US.md

 ### You will
 - Understand Banked products, their features and how users interact with them and develop scalable and reliable automated testing frameworks for testing Banked's software.
 This includes end-to-end web/api tests, service level tests, integration tests, contract tests, performance tests, infrastructure tests, chaos testing, security tests and exploratory tests.

-- Come up with Acceptance Test Plan during new market adoption and drive the test programme with third-party suppliers.
+- Create acceptance test plans for testing new market entry, and drive the test programme with third-party suppliers.

-- Help engineers to own quality and help improve the quality processes through training, mentoring and pair programming.
+- Help engineers to own quality and help improve the quality processes through coaching, mentoring and pair programming.

 - Engage with Product Management on the feasibility of requested features, clarifying requirements where necessary and identifying challenges.

-- Contributes to technical design, thinking through failure cases and building quality from the earliest phase of SDLC.
+- Contribute to technical design, thinking through failure cases and building quality from the earliest phase of SDLC.
 (Shift left thinking)

-- Help engineers to build quality rather than just testing.
+- Help engineers to own quality and improve their quality processes

 - Take ownership and work autonomously on any development task within an application or service, delivering code on time and with a quality mindset.

+- Make use of shift left/right thinking to contribute to technical design, advocate for observability, and to more deeply embed quality processes and mindsets throughout the SDLC.

 ### You may be a good fit if you have
 - Significant experience building test automation solutions, automated testing frameworks, monitoring systems and improving test effectiveness.